 Below you will find great wireframe designs that should inspire and encourage you to start your own.

 Wireframe Examples to Get You Inspired

 This low-fidelity wireframe design by Zach DeYoung is the perfect example to take inspiration from when designing an online store.

-It demonstrates a basic but highly effective layout for a product page with a simple navigation menu, well-spaced dummy text blocks for product features, and a prominent mailing list Call-to-Action strip.
+It demonstrates a basic but highly effective layout for a product landing page with a simple navigation menu, well-spaced dummy text blocks for product features, and a prominent mailing list Call-to-Action strip.